notedwin-dev/notedwin-dev/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=notedwin-dev.visitor-badge)

 ## 🤓 About Me
-- 💻 I'm a student and a Full Stack Web Developer with 2 years of experience on building web applications and Discord Bot services for clients through Fiverr and Discord.
+- 💻 I'm a student and a Full Stack Web Developer with 3 years of experience on building web applications and Discord Bot services for clients through Fiverr and Discord.

+- 🎹 I'm also Singer/Songwriter with a YouTube verified Official Artist Channel.

-- 📖 I’m currently studying **Diploma in IT with specialism in Software Engineering at [Asia Pacific University of Technology and Innovation](https://new.apu.edu.my/)**.
+- 📖 I studeied **Diploma in IT with specialism in Software Engineering at [Asia Pacific University of Technology and Innovation](https://new.apu.edu.my/)**.

+- 👨‍💻 I am currently working as a Full Stack Web Developer Intern at [A Serious Company](https://aserious.co)

 - 🚀 I'm a passionate developer on an exciting coding journey.

 - 🔭 I love exploring new technologies and coding challenges.

-- 💡 Building innovative solutions that make a positive impact.

-- 🎹 I'm also Singer/Songwriter with a YouTube verified Official Artist Channel.
+- 💡 We're currently building a Revolutional Standard ERP System with seamless AI integrations, [SuDu.AI](https://sudu.ai).

 ## 🛠️ Technologies that I use
 ![HTML5](https://img.shields.io/badge/html%205-grey?style=for-the-badge&logo=html5&logoColor=white&labelColor=8E2DE2)